Douglas W. Owsley: Kennewick Man

-During their initial conversation, Owsley agreed to assist Chatters and encouraged him to contact attorney, Robson Bonnichsen, who was a well-known and highly respected legal expert on NAGPRA law and related issues.
-Following the archaeological discovery, the forensic study of Kennewick Man became the focus of a controversial nine-year court case between the US Army Corps of Engineers, scientists, and Native American tribes who claimed ownership of the remains.
-Forensic anthropologists quickly determined that the skeletal features had little in common with those of modern Native Americans.
+During their initial conversation, Owsley agreed to assist Chatters and encouraged him to contact attorney, Robson Bonnichsen, who was a legal expert on NAGPRA law and related issues.
+Following the archaeological discovery, the forensic study of Kennewick Man became the focus of a controversial nine-year court case between the US Army Corps of Engineers, a group of scientists including Owsley, and Native American tribes who all claimed ownership of the remains.
+These scientists had initially determined that the skeletal features had little in common with those of modern Native American populations.

-Under NAGPRA, the tribes maintained the right to rebury the remains of Kennewick Man, refusing to allow scientific study of the man they referred to as "the Ancient One".
-The US Army Corps of Engineers, who oversaw the land where the remains were found, agreed to comply with the requests of the tribes.
-Before the transfer could be made, Owsley, along with seven other anthropologists, including Smithsonian colleague Dennis Stanford, filed a lawsuit asserting the right to study the skeleton.

-In fall 1996, the US government and the Native American tribes, as the defendants in the lawsuit, attempted to dissuade the plaintiffs, by putting pressure on the Smithsonian Institution, claiming that it was illegal for an employee of one branch of government to sue another branch of government.
+Under NAGPRA, the tribes maintained the right to rebury the remains of Kennewick Man and to refuse further scientific study of the man they refer to as "the Ancient One".
+The US Army Corps of Engineers, who owned the land where the remains were found, agreed to comply with the requests of the tribes.
+Before the transfer could be made, Owsley, along with seven other anthropologists, including Smithsonian colleague Dennis Stanford, filed a lawsuit claiming the right to study the skeleton.
+They argued that the reburial of Kennewick Man before they could study him unjustly imposed the beliefs of the Native Americans upon them.
+In Fall of 1996, the US government and the Native American tribes argued that it was illegal for Owsley as an employee of one branch of government to sue another branch of government.
 Owsley's participation in the lawsuit, and pursuit of remedy against the federal government, placed him in direct opposition to his employer.
-After receipt of the notice by the US Department of Justice, Owsley refused to remove his name from the lawsuit, asserting his rights to engage in the legal process as a private citizen.
-As the lawsuit progressed through the courts, the Smithsonian Institution supported the scientists and stood behind the plaintiffs in pursuit of scientific study and research of Kennewick Man.
+After receipt of the notice of this by the US Department of Justice, Owsley refused to remove his name from the lawsuit.
+As the lawsuit progressed through the courts, the Smithsonian Institution supported the Owsley and his colleagues in their pursuit of scientific study and research of Kennewick Man.

-In 2002, a federal court in the state of Oregon ruled that the tribes failed to establish viable and definitive cultural links between themselves and the remains.
+In 2002, a federal court in the state of Oregon ruled that the tribes failed to establish continuous and definitive cultural links between themselves and the remains.
 This ruling opened up the way for Owsley and his team of scientists to study the skeleton.
 Following an appeal in February 2004, a panel of the United States Court of Appeals for the Ninth Circuit upheld the decision.
-The ruling additionally set a precedent, ensuring that any future discovery of ancient remains would also be made available for scientific studies.
+The ruling additionally set a precedent, ensuring that any future discovery of ancient remains could also be made available for scientific studies.
 The presiding judge found that the Corps of Engineers on multiple occasions had misled or deceived the court, and the US government had acted in bad faith.
 The appeals court awarded attorney's fees of $2,379,000 to the plaintiffs.